smk-13/Maya-Rigging-Tools/README.md

 # Rigging Toolkit for Maya

 ## Installation
-Copy the Maya_Rigging_Tools folder into the maya scripts folder.
-The maya scripts folder is usually located at C:\Users\NAME\Documents\maya\YEAR\scripts.
-Or copy it anywhere you want and add PYTHONPATH = [insert your path] to the maya.env file.
+Copy the Maya_Rigging_Tools folder anywhere you want and add PYTHONPATH = [insert your path] to the maya.env file.
 The maya.env file usually located at C:\Users\NAME\Documents\maya\YEAR.

 Then add the following lines to the userSetup.py file: